Katielocks/Lenia3D/readme.md

 Lenianet is an extension of Lenia into the 3rd dimension.
 ## **Requirements**

-    pytorch (currently)
+    pytorch
     numpy
     plotly

+##

 ## **Implementation**

-This code is based on rules from lenia, found [here](https://en.wikipedia.org/wiki/Lenia).
+This simulation is based on rules from lenia, found [here](https://en.wikipedia.org/wiki/Lenia).

 However, we define the extended grid, $A$ to be a 3D tensor with values $\[ 0,1 \]$  and we define the kernel, $K$, to be